1750's Georgian era Antique Pewter Plate by Henry Little of London

 Burial Place: St George the Martyr, Southwark, Surrey, England

 We have enjoyed piecing together the life of this London Pewterer.
 Upon purchase, full copies of the records that we have will be also provided to the buyer. (we have provided partial images of them here) This is a beautiful old clearly marked 1700's piece.
 Click images to see condition in close up views.
 It was found in the Dartmoor National Park area of Devon, England.
 Digital Copies of our researched records will be provided for free to the buyer.
+It may have been pub ware.

 Size: 9.25 inches in diameter